clojurecraft/clojurenorth-2020-data-driven-dsls-workshop/docs/data-driven-from-scratch.md

 ### End-to-End Testing

-declerative format to run E2E tests
+declarative format to run E2E tests

 can do so w/ full support of language but, since the domain is pretty limited (visit url, click button 'x', check for value 'y', etc.), could a data-driven syntax work?